medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 #### 5.2.1 MedComMessagingMessageHeader Rules

-The MedComMessageHeader profile is a resource that **shall** be used in all MedCom FHIR Messages.
-A MedComMessagingMessageHeader **shall** include a sender and receiver and it **may** include a carbon-copy receiver, however this is depended on type of standard.
-Each MedComMessagingMessageHeader **shall** include a globally unique id, which **shall** be used to reference the message in the message history from the MedComMessagingProvenance profile.
+The MedComMessageHeader profile is a resource that **SHALL** be used in all MedCom FHIR Messages.
+A MedComMessagingMessageHeader **SHALL** include a sender and receiver and it **may** include a carbon-copy receiver, however this is depended on type of standard.
+Each MedComMessagingMessageHeader **SHALL** include a globally unique id, which **SHALL** be used to reference the message in the message history from the MedComMessagingProvenance profile.

-The element event **shall** be defined in accordance with the type of standard the message concerns e.g., HospitalNotification and CareCommunication.
-Due to the different requirements for each standard, it **shall** be expected that the MedComMessagingMessageHeader is inherited in each standard.
+The element event **SHALL** be defined in accordance with the type of standard the message concerns e.g., HospitalNotification and CareCommunication.
+Due to the different requirements for each standard, it **SHALL** be expected that the MedComMessagingMessageHeader is inherited in each standard.

 | MedComMessageHeader Rules|
 |:---|